wolfymmm/system-software-architecture/Pr1/task12/README.md

 # C Program: Array Manipulation with Recursive and Binary Search

 This C program demonstrates how to work with arrays of different data types (`int`, `float`, `char`).
 It includes functions to fill an array with random values, perform a recursive search, sort the array, and perform a binary search.
-The program also allows the user to choose the data type via command-line arguments.
+The program also allows the user to choose the size of array the data type via command-line arguments.

 ---